On the excluded minor structure theorem for graphs of large treewidth: Finding a tree-decomposition

-We can iterate these two modifications only finitely often: Every application of (1) increases the number of embedded vertices of the graph~$G$; the application of (2) lexicographically reduces $(n_3,n_2)$ when $n_2$ and $n_3$ denote the number of small vortices of length~$2$ and $3$, respectively.
+We can iterate these two modifications only finitely often: Every application of (1), (3) or (4) increases either the number of embedded vertices or the number of embedded edges of the graph~$G$ while an application of (2) reduces the number of small vortices not satisfying $(\star)$.